nrgraghunath/go-docker-template/README.md

-# go-docker-template
+# grpc-client-server
-A Exclusive Template For GoLang - Docker With Swarm.
+A Exclusive Template For gRPC - SErver/ Client.